 Spanish omelettes are not really what you would think of as an omelette in America.
 When we think of omelettes, we think of beating eggs with milk and salt, and filling this mixture in the pan with mushrooms, cheese, peppers, ham, and any other savory food imaginable.

 Spanish omelettes, in truth, are more like Italian frittatas.
 Frittatas are oven-baked dishes full of sauteed vegetables, and of course, beaten eggs.
 When taken out of the baking dish, they very much resemble a tortilla de patata.

 The difference lies in the cooking method.
 In Spain, household ovens are a relatively new idea.
 In centuries past, they would have village ovens responsible for making all their bread.
 In our village, we still have this type of oven, and sometimes my mother-in-law still goes to it on hot summer days to bake cookies, so as not to fill her home with heat.

 I, of course, have an oven in my apartment in Spain.
 As an American, I tend to rely on my oven a bit too much.
 Because of this history of ovens in Spain, as you can imagine, most foods are cooked on gas stoves, although vitroceramic cooktops are becoming more popular as well.
 Either stove will work to cook your tortilla in a normal, oiled frying pan.

-The traditional tortilla de patata recipe that I learned from my husband’s mother and grandmother, requires peeling potatoes, washing them, then slicing them like you would au gratin--but thinner!
+The traditional tortilla de patata recipe that I learned from my husband’s mother and grandmother requires peeling potatoes, washing them, then slicing them like you would au gratin—but thinner!
 In fact, it takes so much work and effort to prepare the potatoes for the omelette that I quickly tired of making it on a regular basis.
-The recipe my husband created saves time and energy by replacing the steps of peeling, washing, and slicing thin.
+The recipe my husband created saves time and energy by replacing the steps of peeling, washing, and thinly slicing.
 My husband got creative after he went out to eat breakfast with a friend.

 - 1 medium yellow onion, chopped